zed-industries/zed/docs/src/channels.md

 # Channels

-TBD: Much of this is duplicated content with [collaboration.md](./collaboration.md).
-Consider consolidating the two pages.
-TBD: Mention Audio chat?
-Link `calls.mute_on_join` setting.

 At Zed we believe that great things are built by great people working together.
 We have designed Zed to help every individual work faster and to help teams of people work together more effectively.

 ### Overview